Executive LL.M. in Taxation

 U.S. Taxation of Foreign Persons in the United States (Fall Semester, 2 credits)

-Introduction to Transfer Pricing (Fall Semester, 2 credits)
+Survey of Transfer Pricing (Fall Semester, 2 credits)

 State and Local Taxation: Income and Franchise Taxes (Fall Semester, 2 credits)